sodascience/time_emissions/README.md

 Fourth, we use the fitted model that was created in the last step to predict survey data at the population level.
 The result is a dataset that contains an id variable together with the predicted variables for the respective survey.

+### 5. Integrate Population-Level Surveys

+Fifth, we integrate the two surveys with each other.
+This is a highly context-specific process.
+In our case, we use a [concordance table](processed_data/meta/mapping_budget-TBO.xlsx) that matches each expenditure variable to a timeuse variable.
+This allowed us to assign the carbon emissions - calculated from the (predicted) expenditures - to each individual living in a household, on the basis of their predicted timeuse.

+*Please note, the code is currently under development*

+### 6. Analyse

+Sixth, we analyse the population-level data.
+In our case, we analyse demographic patterns in individual carbon emissions.

+*Please note, the code is currently under development*